shall11672/logger/README.md

 (./src/main executes)

 ### Objective
-Treat this project like it needs indepth code review or refactor.
+Treat this project like it needs in depth code review or refactor.
 Go through and make any changes and improvements you see fit.
 Open an MR against this repository with your changes (or send them over via email).

-Be sure to checkout package.json to see everything we have setup for you.
-Also, see ./src/main for example usage of logger (no refactor neccessary to ./src/main).
+Be sure to check out package.json to see everything we have setup for you.
+Also, see ./src/main for example usage of logger (no refactor necessary to ./src/main).

 Don't spend too much time on this!
 We only expect an hour of effort.